Dexesttp/hkxanim/README.md

 ## Can I use HKXAnim as a part of my other project ?

-The HKXAnim codebase is licensed under the MIT license.
+The HKXAnim _codebase_ is licensed under the MIT license.

-However, keep in mind that the HKXAnim ecosystem (especially the files given with HKXAnim, located or hinted under the /src/main/resources/files/ folder here) are not MIT, and only provided here as references for studies.
+However, keep in mind that the HKXAnim ecosystem (especially the files given with HKXAnim, located or hinted under the `/files/` and `/src/main/resources/files/` folder here) are not MIT, and only provided here as references for studies.
 You can't modify and redistribute these files.
-(I know this is kind of stupid, but I feel like the downide of having these files MIT is too big).
+(I know this is kind of stupid, but I feel like the downside of having these files MIT is too big).

-Therefore, the packed version of HKXAnim (the .jar file you can download under "releases"), which contains theese files, is also licensed under a custom, not GNU-compliant, license.
+Therefore, the packed version of HKXAnim (the .jar file you can download under "releases"), which contains these files, is also licensed under a custom, not GNU-compliant, license.
 This is to prevent any legal issues with the aforementionned files.

 So, **You can't include the HKXAnim `.jar` in your project directly**.
 You'll have to provide a link to the relevant release here.

-**THIS ESPECIALLY MEANS YOU CAN'T UPLOAD THE HKXAnim `.jar` TOOl TO BETHSOFT/NEXUS !** Let us do it if we want, or go here if we don't want.
+**THIS ESPECIALLY MEANS YOU CAN'T UPLOAD THE HKXAnim `.jar` TOOL TO BETHSOFT/NEXUS !** Let us do it if we want, or go here if we don't want.

 If you want to try to make a "GNU-compilant" version of this tool based on the source code, go ahead.
 But I'm really not sure this would be a good idea, so don't complain if you receive anything legal-ish after that.